 Satan is the only evil spirit whose personal name is revealed in Scripture.
 It is used 56 times in the King James Bible.
 He is also the only fallen spirit whose name, when righteous, is also recorded (Lucifer, see Isaiah 14:12).
 In contrast, we are told only the names of two righteous angelic beings (Daniel 10:13, Luke 1:13, 19).

 The book of Job has the most direct Biblical references to Satan with fourteen.
 It also holds the distinction of being the first book, chronologically speaking, that calls God's adversary by his personal name (see Job 1:6 - 9, etc.).

 A spirit of few words

-The fifth discussion is referenced by Jesus when he informs the disciples that the devil demanded he be allowed to ruin their faith (Luke 22:31 - 32).
+The fifth discussion is referenced by Jesus when he informs the disciples that his adversary demanded he be allowed to ruin their faith (Luke 22:31 - 32).
 The sixth references Satan's constant accusations against the saints before God (Revelation 12:10).
-The last example of the adversary’s words is the future deceptions he will promote during the forty-two month Great Tribulation period (Revelation 13:6).
+The last example of the adversary's words is the future deceptions he will promote during the forty-two month Great Tribulation period (Revelation 13:6).